 “Now, before going into more details… can I have your answer, boys?
 Do you accept my offer?” the woman said, her voice returning to a medium tone.

-“The future is quite somber for our world, boys.
-I am waiting for an answer now...
+“I am waiting for an answer now...
 What will be your answer, boy?” the woman said, aiming the question at Ahma first.

 “I don’t know...
 I need more time, to think...”
 Ahma said scowling at the female presence in front of him.

 The woman started to show signs of impatience.

 “TIME!
 Even if I allowed you more time, it would be the same.
 The more time I give you, the more will you deepen into your mind.
 You should make up your mind at once, boy, before it is too late!”

 The woman rose to her feet, her face directed towards the ceiling, her arms wide apart.
 “The world is collapsing, and he needs more time!” she said, in a trance like state, the tone in her voice highly dramatized.
 “Perhaps I haven’t made myself clearly understood, boy!
 You should remember that you are not in the position of pondering on your own life right now.”
 She stood very close to Ahma now.
 Her eyes looked like throwing poisonous darts at him.